 Aesthetic designs are often perceived by the user as easier to use whether they are or not

 When products are stylish, such as a La Pavoni, people are more willing to put effort in to use them.
 Like beautiful people, beautiful artefacts get more attention and their consumers, seduced by glamour, forgive more easily.
 La Pavoni coffee machines have appeared in films from James Bond ‘Live and Let die’ to ‘The Talented Mr Ripley’.
-When a character is sexy so is his coffee machine.
+When a character is sexy so is his/her coffee machine.

 Attractiveness is not only La Pavoni’s strength, it has a strong affordance factor.
 Its design is simple so the user can easily understand what to do to get coffee from it.
 There are three steps: 1) Switch it on.
 2) Put coffee in the grupa.
 3) Pull down the large lever to push water through the coffee and watch the lovely brown liquid sizzle out.